Grants Offered by the Miller Worley Center

 Community sustainability grants

-These grants enable members of the Mount Holyoke community to help advance a culture of sustainability and environmental justice on campus and beyond.
+These grants (up to $1,000) enable members of the Mount Holyoke community to help advance a culture of sustainability and environmental justice on campus and beyond.
 They can be used for small scale projects that aim to advance the College’s sustainability goals, including: reducing the environmental footprint of campus life and work, promoting environmental justice, and supporting a culture of sustainability.
 These small scale projects can vary widely but will likely all share a similar end goal of being institutionalized at the college.

 Contact us